 On the verge of collapse

 A wormhole in this state is critically unstable, owing to the mass of ships having passed through it.
 It won't take much more pushing to convince the wormhole to collapse.
-Don't jump through one of these unless you don't want to jump back again, because you probably won't be able to.
+Don't jump through one of these unless you're prepared not to jump back again, because you probably won't be able to.

 The raw or refined/combined materials extracted from planets.
 Normally sent to customs offices orbiting the planet for collection by industrialists.